Mingus Ah Um

-Mingus Ah Um is a studio album by American jazz musician Charles Mingus which was released in October 1959 by Columbia Records.
-It was his first album recorded for Columbia.
+Mingus Ah Um is a studio album by the American jazz musician Charles Mingus.
+It was recorded in May 1959 and released that October through Columbia Records.
+It was Mingus' first album recorded for Columbia.

+The album was inducted into the Grammy Hall of Fame in 2013.
+It was ranked 380th on the 2020 edition of Rolling Stone's 500 Greatest Albums of All Time.
+The cover features a painting by S. Neil Fujita.

 The title is a corruption of an imaginary Latin declension.
 It is common for Latin students to memorize Latin adjectives by first saying the masculine nominative (usually ending in "-us"), then the feminine nominative ("-a"), and finally the neuter nominative singular ("-um")—implying a transformation of his name, Mingus, Minga, Mingum.
-The album was inducted into the Grammy Hall of Fame in 2013.
-It was ranked 380 on the Rolling Stone's 500 Greatest Albums of All Time.
-The cover features a painting by S. Neil Fujita.

 Composition

-The Penguin Guide to Jazz on CD calls this album "an extended tribute to ancestors" (and awards it one of their rare crowns), and Mingus's musical forebears figure largely throughout.
-"Better Git It In Your Soul" is inspired by gospel singing and preaching of the sort that Mingus would have heard as a child growing up in Watts, Los Angeles, California, while "Goodbye Pork Pie Hat" is a reference (by way of his favored headgear) to saxophonist Lester Young (who had died shortly before the album was recorded).
+The Penguin Guide to Jazz on CD calls this album "an extended tribute to ancestors", and Mingus' musical forebears figure largely throughout.
+"Better Git It In Your Soul" is inspired by gospel singing and preaching like that which Mingus would have heard as a child, while "Goodbye Pork Pie Hat" is a tribute to saxophonist Lester Young, who died shortly before the album was recorded.
 The origin and nature of "Boogie Stop Shuffle" is self-referential: a twelve-bar blues with four themes and a boogie bass backing that passes from stop time to shuffle and back.

-"Self-Portrait in Three Colors" was originally written for John Cassavetes' first film as director, Shadows, but was never used (for budgetary reasons).
-"Open Letter to Duke" is a tribute to Duke Ellington, and draws on three of Mingus's earlier pieces ("Nouroog", "Duke's Choice", and "Slippers").
-"Jelly Roll" is a reference to jazz pioneer and pianist Jelly Roll Morton and features a quote of Sonny Rollins' "Sonnymoon for Two" during Horace Parlan's piano solo.
-"Bird Calls", in Mingus's own words, was not a reference to bebop saxophonist Charlie "Bird" Parker: "It wasn't supposed to sound like Charlie Parker.
+"Self-Portrait in Three Colors" was originally written for John Cassavetes' first film as director, Shadows, but was not used for budgetary reasons.
+"Open Letter to Duke" is a tribute to Duke Ellington, and draws on three of Mingus' earlier pieces ("Nouroog", "Duke's Choice", and "Slippers").
+"Jelly Roll" is a reference to Jelly Roll Morton and features a quote of Sonny Rollins' "Sonnymoon for Two" during Horace Parlan's piano solo.
+"Bird Calls", however, "wasn't supposed to sound like Charlie Parker [who was nicknamed "Bird"].
 It was supposed to sound like birds – the first part."

-"Fables of Faubus" is named after Orval E. Faubus (1910–1994), the Governor of Arkansas infamous for his 1957 stand against integration of Little Rock, Arkansas, schools in defiance of U.S. Supreme Court rulings (forcing President Eisenhower to send in the National Guard).
-Columbia Records refused to allow the lyrics to the song to be included, and so the song was recorded as an instrumental on the album.
-It was not until October 20, 1960, that the song was recorded with lyrics, for the album Charles Mingus Presents Charles Mingus, which was released on the more independent Candid label.
-Due to contractual issues with Columbia, the song could not be released as "Fables of Faubus", and so the Candid version was titled "Original Faubus Fables".
+"Fables of Faubus" is named after Governor of Arkansas Orval Faubus, infamous for his 1957 stand against the integration of public schools in Little Rock, Arkansas.
+Columbia Records refused to allow the politically-charged lyrics Mingus had written to be included on the album, and so the song was recorded as an instrumental.
+In 1961, a version with the lyrics was released on Charles Mingus Presents Charles Mingus as "Original Faubus Fables".